supermarsx/reader-launcher/README.md

 ## Scripts (lint / format / test / build)

 The `scripts/` folder contains helper scripts for common development tasks (PowerShell).
-They are small, self-checking helpers that run on Windows / PowerShell:
+They are small, self-checking helpers that run on Windows / PowerShell.

 Specifically these scripts are provided: